peol/core-assisted-prescription/docs/testing.md

 ## E2E tests

-There is a set of basic end-to-end tests for verifying QIX Engine using [enigma.js](https://github.com/qlik-oss/enigma.js/).
+There is a set of basic end-to-end tests for verifying Qlik Associative Engine using [enigma.js](https://github.com/qlik-oss/enigma.js/).

 ### Without Docker Swarm